audrasmi/RFFLSCAD/transforms.scad.md

 ## xring() { ... }
-Evenly distributes n duplicate children around a circle on the YZ plane.
-Translates the children back by r, then copies them around the ring n times.
+Evenly distributes `n` duplicate children around a circle on the YZ plane, around the X axis.
+First moves children away from the X axis by `r` distance, in direction `sa`.
+Then copies them around the axis of rotation, for a total of `n` copies.
+If `rot` is true, each copy is rotated in place to orient to the center of rotation.

 Arg | What it is
 --- | ----------------------
-n   | Number of copy of the children. r   | Radius of the circle. rot | Rotate orientation of each copy if true.
+n   | Number of copies of children to distribute around the circle.
+(Default: 2) r   | Radius of ring to distribute children around.
+(Default: 0) sa  | Start angle for first (unrotated) copy.
+(Default: 0) rot | If true, rotate each copy of children with respect to the center of the ring.
+(Default: true)

 Example:

     xring(n=3, r=20) cube(size=5, center=true);
     xring(n=5, r=50, rot=false) cube(size=5, center=true);
+    xring(n=3, r=10, sa=270) yspread(10) yrot(120) cylinder(h=10, d=1, center=false);

 ## yring() { ... }
-Evenly distributes n duplicate children around a circle on the XZ plane.
-Translates the children right by r, then copies them around the ring n times.
+Evenly distributes `n` duplicate children around a circle on the XZ plane, around the Y axis.
+First moves children away from the Y axis by `r` distance, in direction `sa`.
+Then copies them around the axis of rotation, for a total of `n` copies.
+If `rot` is true, each copy is rotated in place to orient to the center of rotation.

 Arg | What it is
 --- | ----------------------
-n   | Number of copy of the children. r   | Radius of the circle. rot | Rotate orientation of each copy if true.
+n   | Number of copies of children to distribute around the circle.
+(Default: 2) r   | Radius of ring to distribute children around.
+(Default: 0) sa  | Start angle for first (unrotated) copy.
+(Default: 0) rot | If true, rotate each copy of children with respect to the center of the ring.
+(Default: true)

 Example:

     yring(n=3, r=20) cube(size=5, center=true);
     yring(n=5, r=50, rot=false) cube(size=5, center=true);
+    yring(n=3, r=10, sa=270) xspread(10) xrot(-120) cylinder(h=10, d=1, center=false);

 ## zring() { ... }
-Evenly distributes n duplicate children around a circle on the XY plane.
-Translates the children right by r, then copies them around the ring n times.
+Evenly distributes `n` duplicate children around a circle on the XY plane, around the Z axis.
+First moves children away from the Z axis by `r` distance, in direction `sa`.
+Then copies them around the axis of rotation, for a total of `n` copies.
+If `rot` is true, each copy is rotated in place to orient to the center of rotation.

 Arg | What it is
 --- | ----------------------
-n   | Number of copy of the children. r   | Radius of the circle. rot | Rotate orientation of each copy if true.
+n   | Number of copies of children to distribute around the circle.
+(Default: 2) r   | Radius of ring to distribute children around.
+(Default: 0) sa  | Start angle for first (unrotated) copy.
+(Default: 0) rot | If true, rotate each copy of children with respect to the center of the ring.
+(Default: true)

 Example: